NEU-DSG/dailp-encoding/README.md

 This is a repository for the data structure and website code of the Digital Archive of American Indian Languages Preservation and Perseverance ([DAILP](https://dailp.northeastern.edu)) project at [Northeastern University](https://northeastern.edu).

+Check out the [project wiki](https://github.com/NEU-DSG/dailp-encoding/wiki) for further information about the project, how it's built, and how to contribute.

 ## Plans

 This project is a **prototype** intended to gather stakeholder feedback on the utility and usability of our interface for exploring Cherokee texts.
 We are building out this web interface to drive our decisions on data structures that may outlast the current website.
-This prototype is likely to change quickly in significant ways, especially as we pursue technical integration with greater [Digital Scholarship Group](https://dsg.northeastern.edu/) infrastructure near the end of 2020 and early 2021.
+This prototype is likely to change quickly in significant ways, especially as we pursue technical integration with [Digital Scholarship Group](https://dsg.northeastern.edu/) infrastructure.

-In the meantime, feel free to make an issue if you have feedback, suggestions, questions, or problems!
+Feel free to [submit an issue](https://github.com/NEU-DSG/dailp-encoding/issues/new) if you have feedback, suggestions, questions, or problems!

 ## Project Structure

 The back-end is implemented in [Rust](https://rust-lang.org) and the front-end is written in [TypeScript](https://www.typescriptlang.org/).
 Each layer of the architecture is split into its own directory, starting with the back-end.
-Each directory has its own `README` with further information.

 - [`types/`](types) defines all the types that our data adheres to in the database, GraphQL, and front-end.
 - [`migration/`](migration) pulls data from several Google Drive spreadsheets, conforms it to consistent types, then writes it all to a MongoDB instance.